Charl1410/team-profile-gen/README.md

 # Team profile generator

 This purpose of this project is to be able to use node.js to create a command line application that generates the html for a company team with the input.

-## instillation
+## Instillation
 To use this application node.js must be installed: https://nodejs.org/en/download/ The packages required are:
  * Inquirer@8.4.2 to run the command line questions